andrewmackrodt/advent-of-code/src/2022/01/README.md

 example above, this is <b><code>24000</code></b> (carried by the fourth Elf).

 Find the Elf carrying the most Calories. <b>How many total Calories is that Elf carrying?</b>

+### --- Part Two ---

+By the time you calculate the answer to the Elves' question, they've already realized that the Elf carrying the most Calories of food might eventually <b>run out of snacks</b>.

+To avoid this unacceptable situation, the Elves would instead like to know the total Calories carried by the <b>top three</b> Elves carrying the most Calories.
+That way, even if one of those Elves runs out of snacks, they still have two backups.

+In the example above, the top three Elves are the fourth Elf (with <code>24000</code> Calories), then the third Elf (with <code>11000</code> Calories), then the fifth Elf (with <code>10000</codE>
+Calories).
+The sum of the Calories carried by these three elves is <code><b>45000</b></code>.

+Find the top three Elves carrying the most Calories. <b>How many Calories are those Elves carrying in total?</b>